 (1) "Agent" means a physician designated by the supervising physician who provides supervision of the medical services of a physician assistant for a predetermined period of time.
-(2) "Board" means the Board of Medical Examiners for the State of Oregon.
+(2) "Board" means the Oregon Medical Board for the State of Oregon.
 (3) "Committee" means Physician Assistant Committee.